 SB 389 has been passed in the Senate.
 Now it’s on to the House of Representatives.
-Please take action – contact your Representative and ask them to vote ‘NO’ on this bill.
-You can find your Representative in the link below.
+Please take action and contact your Representative and ask them to vote ‘NO’ on this bill.

 Not sure what’s fact or fiction about SB 389 and Indiana’s Isolated Wetlands?
 We (WRA), along with the Hoosier Environmental Council, have put together a list of some of the top myths out there regarding regulation of Indiana’s wetlands and done a little mythbusting for you.

 In regards to Senate Bill 389, a letter of testimony from the White River Alliance to Chairman Messmer and Committee Members.

 An update from the White River Alliance regarding SB 389.

 SB 389 Update

 Contact information for 2021 Indiana Legislators can be found in the linked PDF documents listed below.

 This innovative bill would encourage farm and woodland owner participation in carbon markets, through a technical assistance and carbon offset verification program administered by the Indiana State Department of Agriculture (ISDA).
 Carbon sequestration provided by carbon offset programs is a critical strategy in reducing the dangerous impacts of climate change.